TheThingsArchive/python-app-sdk/README.md

 ```python
 mqtt(appID, appAccessKey, [mqttAddress])
 ```
-- `appID`: *string*, this the name you gave your application when you created it.
+- `appID`: **string**  this the name you gave your application when you created it.
-- `appAccessKey`: *string*, it can be found at the bottom of your application page under **ACCESS KEYS**.
+- `appAccessKey`: **string**  it can be found at the bottom of your application page under **ACCESS KEYS**.
-- `mqttAddress`: *string*, this the address of the handler to which your application was registered.
+- `mqttAddress`: **string**  this the address of the handler to which your application was registered.
 If you registered to a personnal or private handler, please provide the address, if not you don't need to provide this argument.
 Please make sure you also give the port number when providing the mqttAddress.
 All the above informations can be found in your The Things Network console.
-The constructor returns an *MQTTClient object* set up with your application informations, ready for connection.
+The constructor returns an **MQTTClient object** set up with your application informations, ready for connection.

 ### connect
 This function connect your client, in case you closed it and which to open the connection once again.